THE RAINBOW WEAVER was written by a mother and daughter author and illustrator team...

 ONCE UPON A TIME...
 There was a little seven year old girl who was unable to fall asleep.
 So Tippi Hanson crawled into bed to be next to her mother, Lyndsay.

-Tippi thought about the picture of the sprites and suggested they were chasing a wicked hobgoblin who had stolen a magic cloak.
+Tippi thought about the picture of the sprites, and suggested they were chasing a wicked hobgoblin who had stolen a magic cloak.
 Sleepily, Lyndsay asked her what was the most magical thing a cloak could be made from?
 Tippi replied, "How about the thread... of a rainbow?"
-At which point, her mother woke up!!
-The following day she started work on the illustrations and text with her daughter.
+At which point, her mother fully woke up!
+Tippi continued with her tale, and the story caused the hairs on her mother's arm to stand on end with the thrill.
+The following day she started work on the illustrations and text with her daughter at her side.

-A picture book from Oldcastle Books for approximately 4-10 years, the Rainbow Weaver is for children and adults who love and want stories with beautiful pictures - as well greatly appealing for children who feel a little daunted by the step-up to novels.
+A picture book from Oldcastle Books The Rainbow Weaver is for children and adults who love and want stories with beautiful pictures.
+As well greatly appealing to children aged 4-10 years, it's also popular with youngsters who feel a little daunted by the step-up to novels.

-A moral tale with a charming twist at the end.
-Traditional at heart, yet stylishly contemporary - it pleases kids, parents and grandparents.
+A strong moral tale with a charming twist at the end, The Rainbow Weaver, is traditional at heart, yet stylishly contemporary - it pleases kids, parents and grandparents.

-Published by Oldcastlebooks (Oldcastlebooks.com) It's stunningly produced in the highest quality paper, it also offers real value for money at 42 pages long
+Published by Oldcastlebooks (Oldcastlebooks.com) The book is stunningly produced in the highest quality paper, offering value for money at 42 pages long

-They share a very close bond…which her mother suspects will be broken when Tippi grows up and sues her over who owns the rights to the book!
-Meanwhile The Royal Academy Of Music have recently work-shopped the book, and it has been performed in the Culture Cafe of The Rose Theatre, Kingston.
+They share a very close bond- (which her mother suspects will be broken when Tippi grows up and sues her over who owns the rights to the book!)
+Meanwhile the hard copies have sold in both the United Kingdom and internationally.
+The Royal Academy Of Music have work-shopped the book, and it has been performed as a story telling play in Borders book stores and the Culture Cafe of The Rose Theatre, Kingston.

 The Rainbow Weaver